India · tool

 A grand military parade and cultural display celebrating India's constitution.

-The vibrant 'Festival of Colors' celebrated with throwing colored powders and water.
+The festival of colors, celebrated with great enthusiasm by throwing colored powders and water.

 Insider timing tips